kamax-matrix/mxisd/docs/threepids/session/session.md

 This poses a privacy, control and security concern, especially for groups/corporations that want to keep a tight control on where such identifiers can be made publicly visible.

-To ensure full control, validation management rely on two concepts:
+To ensure full control, validation management relies on two concepts:
 - The scope of 3PID being validated
 - The scope of 3PID sessions that should be possible/offered

 ### 3PID scope
 3PID can either be scoped as local or remote.

-Local means that they can looked up using federation and that such federation call would end up on the local Identity Server.
+Local means that they can be looked up using federation and that such a federation call would end up on the local Identity Server.
 Remote means that they cannot be lookup using federation or that a federation call would not end up on the local Identity Server.